Cutleast/Mod-Manager-Migrator/README.md

 # ❗Please note!!!

-**This is the first initial release of this tool.
-I take no responsibility for any problems that may occur.
-In the current version everything works relatively stable.
-But to get a clear picture, I depend on more extensive testing from the community.**
+**I take no responsibility for any problems that may occur.**

 # 📄Description

-This is a tool for migrating modding instances between various mod managers (currently only Vortex to MO2).
-This program is in a very early Alpha stage and feedback is crucial for me to continue developing.
-Currently only Skyrim SE from Vortex to ModOrganizer 2 (MO2) is supported with support for more games and mod managers planned. **Only Windows is supported!**
+This is a tool for migrating modding instances between various mod managers.

+**Only Windows is supported!**

 # 🕹Features

-- Create mod order from Vortex conflict rules
 - Fully automated migration
 - New instance is customizable
 - Hardlink and copy method

-- Custom LOOT rules (userlist.yaml) are migrated
+### Supported Games

+- Skyrim (Special Edition)
+- Enderal (Special Edition)
+- Fallout 4

-### Planned Features
+#### Planned games

+- Oblivion
+- Nehrim
+- Morrowind
+- Fallout 3
+- Fallout: New Vegas
+- You (the community) decides, feel free to suggest

+### Supported Mod Managers

-- Vortex as migration destination
+- Vortex
-- Support for more games (suggestions are welcome)
-- Support for more mod managers (NMM (CE) is the next, but suggestions are welcome)
+- Mod Organizer 2

+#### Planned Mod Managers

+- Nexus Mod Manager Community Edition
+- Feel free to suggest

 # 🔧Usage

-### To migrate an instance from Vortex to MO2, for example, follow these steps:
+### To migrate an instance, follow these steps:

-1. Make sure that Vortex is not running and start MMM (Mod Manager Migrator).
-3. Click on "Add source", select Vortex and click on "Next".
+1. Click on "Add source", select your source and click on "Next".
-4. Select the profile you want to migrate and click on "Done".
+2. Select the instance you want to migrate and click on "Done".
-5. Click on "Add destination", select MO2 and click on "Next".
+3. Click on "Add destination", select your destination and click on "Next".
-6. Set paths name as you like it and click on "Done".
+4. Set paths as you like it and click on "Done".
-7. Click on "Migrate" and wait for it to finish.
+5. Click on "Migrate" and wait for it to finish.

 # 🫶Contributing